-- c Charging or advancing towards an Umpire or technical official in an aggressive manner during an International Event. - d Excessive appealing of an Umpire's decision, or crowding an Umpire.
+c Charging or advancing towards an Umpire or technical official in an aggressive manner during Lima 2019 Pan American Games hockey competitions.

+d Excessive appealing of an Umpire's, Video Umpire's or Technical Official's decision, or crowding an Umpire or Technical Official.